BABA YAGA

 Baba Yaga has actually appeared in a movie called "Jack Frost."

-NOTE: In X Men#231, a demon from Otherwhere, Sym's dimension, plucked the image of Baba Yaga out of Magik's memories of fairy tales and impersonated the witch as it kidnapped the New Mutants.
+NOTE: In Uncanny X-Men I#231, a demon from Otherplace, Sym's dimension, plucked the image of Baba Yaga out of Magik's memories of fairytales and impersonated the witch as it kidnapped the New Mutants.
 She also transformed the X-Mansion into a version of Baba Yaga's house.
 Magik summoned up the image of her brother Colossus who was believed to be dead to battle the witch and save them, but this impostor Baba Yaga exploded from contact with the iron in his body.
-This Baba Yaga was not the mythological witch-goddess but a demon impersonating her fairy tale image.
+This Baba Yaga was not the mythological witch-goddess but a demon impersonating her fairytale image.

 Clarifications: Baba Yaga should not be confused with:

-The aforementioned Baba Yaga imposter, @ Uncanny X-Men#231
+The aforementioned Baba Yaga imposter, @ Uncanny X-Men I#231

 A group of women who apparently were buried alive with their dead husbands.
 They were revived or at least reanimated by Baby Yaga and enjoyed the feasts she captured for them.